zake7749/WSDM-Cup-2019/README.md

 #### Fine-tune the cls vector of BERT (LB 0.867)

 * Run script `hanshan/bert/train_wsdm.sh`
+* To get predictions file to submit at this stage run `zake7749/bert/data/probs_to_preds.py`

 #### Blend the predictions of ensemble NNs with BERT (LB 0.874)